 Grants between the values of $10,000-$30,000 per year (for two years) will be awarded to our Major Partners.
 Applications open on 15th September 2020 and close 29th September 2020.
 We require 4-6 weeks to give sponsorship proposals due consideration and will contact applicants for more information if required.

 Jacana Energy conducts three rounds of assessments for minor sponsorships each year in October, January and March.
-Organisations are encouraged to apply for minor grants between the values of $2500-$5000.
-We require 4-6 weeks to give sponsorship proposals due consideration and will contact applicants for more information if required.
+Organisations are encouraged to apply for minor grants up to the value of $3000.
+We require 4-6 weeks from the round close date to give sponsorship proposals due consideration and will contact applicants for more information if required.